DiamondLightSource/python3-pip-skeleton-cli/2.0.1/_sources/explanations/features.rst.txt

   have to be deleted after adopting.
 Also removed related tests.
 - Skeleton README reduced to remove example code and to point at skeleton-cli for instructions.
+- Github PR Policy set to rebase only for skeleton and any for cli.
+This is to remove any commit hashes from commit comments.
+If these are present then github will add incorrect comments to the target repo.